profbass/cantilevers/README.md

 ------------

 No need to install anything.
 This theme comes with Bolt.
-Don't forget to set `theme: base-2018` in your `config.yml` file, if it doesn't show up already.
+Don't forget to set `theme: Cantilevers` in your `config.yml` file, if it doesn't show up already.

 Getting Started
 ---------------